Episode353/wwg24/README.txt

-A Multiplayer Gadot game using (UDP Protocol) Multiplayer Based off of: (https://youtu.be/n8D3vEx7NAE) Stair Stepping Based off of: (https://www.youtube.com/watch?v=Tb-R3l0SQdc)
+A Multiplayer Gadot game using (UDP Protocol) Multiplayer Based off of: (https://youtu.be/n8D3vEx7NAE) Stair Stepping Based off of: (https://www.youtube.com/watch?v=Tb-R3l0SQdc) The Multiplayer Server pinging was based off of (https://github.com/Brandt-J/GodotServerBrowser)

 To host a server:
 Open wizards-with-guns.console.exe, which should launch the game and a console window.